stenglein-lab/viral_variant_caller/README.md

 The results of this pipeline will be output to a results subdirectory.
 Results include:

-- **<date>_consensus_sequences.fasta:** consenensus sequences ready to be deposited to GISAID or another database
+- **consensus_sequences.fasta:** consenensus sequences ready to be deposited to GISAID or another database
-- **<date>_gisaid_submission.xlsx:** an excel metadata file for GISAID submission.
+- **gisaid_submission.xlsx:** an excel metadata file for GISAID submission.
 Note this has to be manually converted to an .xls format file by opening and saving from Excel (GISAID can't handle .xlsx files and the openxlsx R package can't write .xls files).
-- **<date>_dataset_summary.xlsx:** an excel file containing information about all the samples, even those that are not complete enough to submit to GISAID.
+- **dataset_summary.xlsx:** an excel file containing information about all the samples, even those that are not complete enough to submit to GISAID.
 - **initial_qc_report.html, post_trim_qc_report.html:** QC reports of raw data before and after adapter/quality trimming
 - **coverage_plots.pdf:** coverage plots over virus reference sequence
 - **Median_dephts.xlsx:** median coverage values over virus reference sequence in each dataset